ghga-de/notification-orchestration-service/README.md

 All parameters mentioned in the [`./example-config.yaml`](./example-config.yaml) could also be set using environment variables or file secrets.

-For naming the environment variables, just prefix the parameter name with `my_microservice_`, e.g. for the `host` set an environment variable named `my_microservice_host` (you may use both upper or lower cases, however, it is standard to define all env variables in upper cases).
+For naming the environment variables, just prefix the parameter name with `nos_`, e.g. for the `host` set an environment variable named `nos_host` (you may use both upper or lower cases, however, it is standard to define all env variables in upper cases).